rulsberger/Intro_To_GIS-ENVR_250/CourseMaterials/Lectures/README.md

 # Intro_To_GIS-ENVR_250

+## Details
 Lectures Materials for ENVR 250

-All files are generated using python notebooks and are compiled to slides using nbconvert
+## Anticipated Schedule
 **Week 1:**
-Class 1 - Intro to Class
+Class 1 - Intro
 Class 2 - What is GIS?

 **Week 2:**
 Class 3 - Basics of GIS Data
 Class 4 - How to Read a Map

 **Week 3:**